abhineet123/MTF/ReadMe.md

 Compile/Runtime Notes:
 ----------------------
 * if an error like `cannot find -l<name of library>` (for instance `cannot find -lhdf5` or `cannot find -lmtf`) occurs at compile time, location of the corresponding library should be added to **LIBRARY_PATH** and **LD_LIBRARY_PATH** environment variables in the **.bashrc** file.
-    * For instance HDF5 installs in `/usr/local/hdf5/lib` by default so
+    * For instance HDF5 installs in _/usr/local/hdf5/lib_ by default so  following commands can be run to add its path there:
 	`echo "export LIBRARY_PATH=$LIBRARY_PATH:/usr/local/hdf5/lib" >> ~/.bashrc`
 	`echo "export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/hdf5/lib" >> ~/.bashrc`
-	can be run to add its path there.
-Similarly, MTF installs to `/usr/local/lib` by default so run:
+	Similarly, MTF installs to _/usr/local/lib_ by default so following can be run for it:
 	`echo "export LIBRARY_PATH=$LIBRARY_PATH:/usr/local/lib" >> ~/.bashrc`
 	`echo "export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib" >> ~/.bashrc`
-	for it.
 	* The bashrc file should be reloaded by either restarting the terminal or running `. ~/.bashrc` and compilation should be tried again.
 * similar compile time errors pertaining to missing header files may be encountered in which case the location of the `include` folder of the corresponding library should be added to **C_INCLUDE_PATH** and **CPLUS_INCLUDE_PATH** variables.
-For instance, run:
+For instance, following commands can be run for HDF5:
 	`echo "export C_INCLUDE_PATH=$C_INCLUDE_PATH:/usr/local/hdf5/include" >> ~/.bashrc`
 	`echo "export CPLUS_INCLUDE_PATH=$CPLUS_INCLUDE_PATH:/usr/local/hdf5/include" >> ~/.bashrc`
-	for HDF5.
-* if a runtime error like `cannot find libmtf` or something similar is encountered while running `runMTF`, `/usr/local/lib` should be added to **LIBRARY_PATH** and **LD_LIBRARY_PATH** environment variables as above (assuming the default MTF installation directory has not been changed - otherwise the new path should be used instead).
+* if a runtime error like `cannot find libmtf` or something similar is encountered while running `runMTF`, _/usr/local/lib_ should be added to **LIBRARY_PATH** and **LD_LIBRARY_PATH** environment variables as above (assuming the default MTF installation directory has not been changed - otherwise the new path should be used instead).
 * if MTF had earlier been compiled with `only_nt=0` (or `nn=1`) and is recompiled with `only_nt=1` (or `nn=0`) such that the **executable does not get recompiled**, a runtime error of the type: `symbol lookup error: runMTF: undefined symbol:` may occur on running the executable; to resolve this, remove `runMTF` (or whatever executable is causing the error) from the build folder (Build/Release or Build/Debug) by running, for instance `rm Build/Release/runMTF` and recompile; this happens because using `only_nt=1` or `nn=0` turns off part of the code in the library but the executable will continue to expect these to be present till it is recompiled;
 * if a compile time error similar to this occurs: `/usr/include/eigen3/Eigen/src/Core/util/BlasUtil.h:233:98: error: no matching function for call to ‘Eigen::internal::blas_traits`, please update Eigen to the latest version;